pqml/kool-shell/docs/plugins/input.md

 * `label` _(String)_: A statement or query to write to the console, prepended to the prompt.
 * `options` _(Object)_
     - `hidden` _(Boolean, default false)_: Hide the user input with the `*` char.
 This is useful for sensible data like passwords.
-    - `onAnswer`: _(Function)_: A function that will be called when the user has answered.
+    - `onSubmit`: _(Function)_: A function that will be called when the user has answered.
 You can return a simple value or a promise if you want to do asynchronous actions.
-The input will resolve with the return value from the onAnswer function.
-If you reject your onAnswer promise, `sh.input` will be rejected as well.
-The `onAnswer` option can be useful to avoid too much nested promises or to process the user answer before resolving `sh.input`.
+The input will resolve with the return value from the onSubmit function.
+If you reject your onSubmit promise, `sh.input` will be rejected as well.
+The `onSubmit` option can be useful to avoid too much nested promises or to process the user answer before resolving `sh.input`.